kupferlauncher/kupfer/README.rst

 Installing only for your user, the prefix ``~/.local`` is often used;
 you just have to make sure that ``~/.local/bin`` is in your ``$PATH``.

+Note: The included waf script /must/ be run with Python 2, unfortunately.

 About Waf
 ---------